vishesh92/pg-primer/sql-query-analysis.md

 # SQL Query Analysis & how to fix them

 ## How does postgres decide a query plan?
 When you execute a query, postgres can fetch the same result in different ways (sequential scan, index scan, etc.).
 Postgres generates multiple plans and if feasible, examines each plan depending on postgres's [configuration parameters](https://www.postgresql.org/docs/current/runtime-config-query.html) and table's statistics which are gathered using ANALYZE.
-Plan which is expected to run the fastest is selected.
+The plan which is expected to run the fastest is selected.

 ### Additional Resources
 * [Planner Optimizer](https://www.postgresql.org/docs/devel/planner-optimizer.html)

 ## `EXPLAIN` vs `EXPLAIN ANALYZE`
 `EXPLAIN` command can be used to see which plan has been decided by postgres to execute query. `EXPLAIN` just shows the plan but doesn't show how much time it actually takes.
 To know the time taken at each step of the plan, you can use `EXPLAIN ANALYZE`. `EXPLAIN ANALYZE` actually executes the query, so it should be used carefully.

-Using `EXPLAIN ANALYZE` with `INSERT`, `UPDATE` or `DELETE` will update your data.
-You can start a transaction (using `BEGIN`), use `EXPLAIN ANALYZE` and then `ROLLBACK` that transaction.
+> ⚠️ Using `EXPLAIN ANALYZE` with `INSERT`, `UPDATE` or `DELETE` will update your data.
+To safely try `EXPLAIN ANALYZE` with such queries, you can start a transaction (using `BEGIN`), use `EXPLAIN ANALYZE` and then `ROLLBACK` that transaction.

-## Anatomy of an explain plan
+## Anatomy of an `EXPLAIN` plan
 This is the query plan for a `SELECT` command on a table:

 ```sql
 EXPLAIN SELECT * FROM tenk1;